epythonlab/epythonlab/README.md

 #### Hi there 👋 I'm Dejene.
 I have more than 7 years of working expereince in various positions.
 I have been worked as a Software developer for 2 years, an assitant lecturer for 6 years, Java and Python trainer for 1 year, and Data management and analysis for 6 months.
+Moreover, I am working as a freelancer at Upwork.

 Furthermore, I have been learnt data science and machine learning on Coursera authorized by IBM, Applied Data science, and Machine Learning and Statisitics authorized by WorlQuant University.
 <!--